 The Indian national leadership, then at the threshold of Independence, refused to support the uprising.
 The curfew that followed ended with over two hundred people killed on the streets and the surrender of the sailors on the dawn of February 23.
 Widely considered a ‘failure’ in its time and since then conveniently erased from Indian nationalist history, seventy years on the February 1946 uprising refuses to be assimilated into any single narrative.
 Based on archival material sourced in India and the U.K., Meanings of Failed Action: Insurrection 1946 revisits these five days as a memory that flashes up at a moment of danger, an episode that challenges India’s present trajectory.

-On 24 March 2017, I chaired a public conversation on the Contribution of the Royal Indian Navy (RIN) and Cultural Environment during and after World War II with Commodore Oddakal Johnson of the Maritime History Society, Mumbai.
+On 24 March 2017, I chaired our public conversation on the Contribution of the Royal Indian Navy (RIN) and Cultural Environment during and after World War II with Commodore Oddakal Johnson of the Maritime History Society, Mumbai.